 The M.F.A. in Choreographic Inquiry is organized around the relationship between the individual student, the student's Faculty Adviser, and the full M.F.A. faculty, and once advanced to candidacy, the student's M.F.A.
 Faculty Committee.
 Entering students will be assigned a Faculty Adviser from among the department's ladder faculty for the first year; this adviser will take primary responsibility for academic counseling.
 Advisers may be changed depending on the student's focus of studies.
 Before requesting a change, however, the student must speak with their current Faculty Adviser.
 Students meet with their Faculty Adviser each quarter to plan their program of study for the subsequent quarter.
+Progress is assessed periodically by the full M.F.A. faculty.
 The department's Vice Chair of Graduate Affairs is responsible for advising students in regard to departmental program requirements and policies, and is assisted by the departmental Student Affairs Officer, who is responsible for advising students in regard to University program requirements, policies, and regulations.